ros2-gbp/Universal_Robots_ROS2_Driver-release/README.md

 ## Usage

-For starting the driver there are two main launch files in the `ur_robot_driver` package.
+For starting the driver there are two main launch files in the `ur_bringup` package.

   - `ur_control.launch.py` - starts ros2_control node including hardware interface, joint state broadcaster and a controller.
 This launch file also starts `dashboard_client` if real robot is used.
   - `ur_dashboard_client.launch.py` - start the dashboard client for UR robots.

 Also, there are predefined launch files for all supported types of UR robots.

-The arguments for launch files can be listed using `ros2 launch ur_robot_driver <launch_file_name>.launch.py --show-args`.
+The arguments for launch files can be listed using `ros2 launch ur_bringup <launch_file_name>.launch.py --show-args`.
 The most relevant arguments are the following:

   - `ur_type` (*mandatory*) - a type of used UR robot (*ur3*, *ur3e*, *ur5*, *ur5e*, *ur10*, *ur10e*, or *ur16e*).